Menu

 One of the most intriguing concepts in quantum physics is superposition.
 According to this principle, quantum particles can exist in multiple states at the same time until a measurement is made.

-A classic example of superposition is the Schrödinger's cat experiment.
+A classic example of superposition is Schrödinger's cat experiment.

-In this thought experiment, a cat is placed in a locked box along with a device that has a 50/50 chance of killing the cat.
-According to quantum mechanics, before opening the box and making the observation, the cat is in a superposition of being dead and alive at the same time.
+In this thought experiment, a cat is placed in a closed box along with a device that has a 50/50 chance of killing the cat.
+According to quantum mechanics, before opening the box and making the observation, the cat is in a superposition of being alive and dead at the same time.

-Only when the box is opened and the observation is made does the cat's quantum state collapse into one of two possible outcomes: dead or alive.
+Only when the box is opened and the observation is made does the cat's quantum state collapse into one of two possible outcomes: alive or dead.

-Quantum entanglement is a phenomenon in which two or more particles are intricately correlated with each other such that the state of one particle is instantly related to the state of the other, even if they are separated by vast distances.
+Quantum entanglement is a phenomenon in which two or more particles are intricately correlated with each other, such that the state of one particle is instantly related to the state of the other, even if they are separated by large distances.

 This implies a non-local connection between the entangled particles.

-A well-known experiment that illustrates quantum entanglement is the experiment of entangled particles or Bell pairs.
+A well-known experiment that illustrates quantum entanglement is the entangled particle or Bell pair experiment.

 In this experiment, when two entangled particles are separated and measured for complementary properties, such as polarization, the measurement results are correlated in ways that cannot be explained by classical theory.

-This means that the quantum state of one particle is instantly linked to the quantum state of the other, regardless of the distance that separates them.
+This means that the quantum state of one particle is instantly linked to the quantum state of the other, regardless of the distance between them.

-This phenomenon has been confirmed experimentally and is used in technologies such as quantum cryptography to guarantee security in communications.
+This phenomenon has been confirmed experimentally and is used in technologies such as quantum cryptography to guarantee communications security.

 Quantum physics and quantum mechanics are terms that are often used interchangeably and refer to the same field of study.
 However, it is possible to make a subtle distinction between the two terms.

-Quantum physics is a broader term that encompasses all aspects of quantum theory, which includes not only quantum mechanics, but also other related fields such as quantum field theory, quantum electrodynamics, quantum information theory, and statistical quantum theory, among others.
+Quantum physics is a broader term that encompasses all aspects of quantum theory, including not only quantum mechanics but also other related fields such as quantum field theory, quantum electrodynamics, quantum information theory, and quantum physics. statistical quantum theory, among others.

 In this sense, quantum physics encompasses a variety of theories and principles that explain the behavior of particles and systems at very small scales.

-Quantum mechanics, on the other hand, refers specifically to the branch of quantum physics that deals with describing and understanding the behavior of subatomic particles and physical systems at the quantum level.
+Quantum mechanics, on the other hand, refers specifically to the branch of quantum physics that deals with the description and understanding of the behavior of subatomic particles and physical systems at the quantum level.